EPR Representative logoEPR Representative

 Do button cells (CR2032, AG13) count?

 Yes.
 Coin cells and button batteries are in scope.
-Any chemistry, any size — alkaline, lithium, NiMH, lead-acid — falls under battery EPR.
+Any chemistry, any size, alkaline, lithium, NiMH, lead-acid, falls under battery EPR.
 Single units sold in blister packs, and units embedded in devices, both trigger the obligation.
 The eco-contribution per unit is small but registration is required.

 Register batteries + WEEE + packaging together

-We file Corepile (or Screlec), Ecosystem (or Ecologic) and Citeo under a single representative mandate.
-Flat €490 setup + €249/month per stream — /pricing.
+We file Ecosystem (or Screlec) for batteries, Ecosystem (or Ecologic) for WEEE and Citeo for packaging under a single representative mandate.
+Volume-tier pricing per stream (Light from €49/mo, Standard from €199/mo, Volume from €349/mo), with a one-off setup from €290 to €1,290 depending on the stream and tier.
+See /pricing.
 Send your battery types and device catalog to /contact for a written quote in 24 hours.

 Ready to start your French EPR registration?